adamboss95/MYDFIR-30day-Challenge/30_SOC_Challenge_MyDFIR/Day 25 Integrating OS Ticket into Your Tech Stack.md

 **Add New API Key**:

 - Click on ~Add New API Key~.
-- Enter the private IP address of your `Challenge-ELK` server (if in the same VPC) or the public IP address (if not).
+- Enter the private IP address of your `MyDFIR-ELK` server (if in the same VPC) or the public IP address (if not).
 - Enable the `Can Create Tickets` service.
-- Add internal notes (e.g., `Challenge- 30 day SOC  Elastic Connector`).
+- Add internal notes (e.g., `MyDFIR- 30 day SOC  Elastic Connector`).
 - Click `Add Key` and copy the generated API key.

 ## 3. Configuring Elastic Connector